teamdeeson/codex/docs/development/git.md

      git flow hotfix finish [release-name]

+## Pull Requests

 ## Semantic Versioning

-We use the [SemVer](http://semver.org/) standard for release names / tag names.
+We've taken inspiration from the [SemVer](http://semver.org/) standard for how we manager release and tag names.

-Given a version number MAJOR.MINOR.PATCH, increment the:

-1. MAJOR version when you make incompatible API changes,
-2. MINOR version when you add functionality in a backwards-compatible manner, and
-3. PATCH version when you make backwards-compatible bug fixes.

-In practice this means the Major version never changes (unless you got from Drupal 7 to Drupal 8), Minor is an increment on a scheduled release and Patch is incremented on a security update or urgent bug fix (hotfix)
+Given a version number MAJOR.MINOR.PATCH, we find that the MINOR portion aligns well with git-flow releases and that the PATH portion works well for the hotfix] which means we don't tend to update the MAJOR number throughout the project.

+In practice this means that our version numbers follow the format:

+    1.RELEASE.HOTFIX

+With releases coming when adding functionality via the feature branching flow, and hotfixes being used whenever a change is being applied directly to the live environment (e.g security updates and bug fixes)